The Green Academic

 Balloons are other objects we should stop using right now.
 Universities often use them for welcoming new students or to give a joyful tone to some events.
 Sadly, the joy is short-lived while the effects are nasty and last too long (even the “biodegradable” ones).

-If you are in an organising committee, please consider raising these matters.
+If you are on an organising committee, please consider raising these matters.
 We are getting together to discuss topics and findings, not to litter.

 We know things need to change at all levels, yet knowing is not enough.
 For Paulo Freire, “To exist, humanly, is to name the world, to change it.”
 This naming requires knowledge and reflection but also action.
 Simply reflecting will not do.
-I invite you to reflect on your foot print as an academic and act upon it, both at individual and systemic level.
+I invite you to reflect on your footprint as an academic and act upon it, both at individual and systemic levels.

 Pictures & notes

 Banner image: Schildbachsche Holzbibliothek at Kassel, photo by the author.
 (CC BY-NC-SA 2.0)